 By Jacob Perkins

 For the time being, distance learning has become the new normal in Kentucky public education.

 Students, educators and school staff have traded in traditional classroom settings for kitchen tables and living rooms.
-They’ve traded in co-workers and classmates for family pets, siblings and other family members.
+They’ve traded in co-workers and classmates for pets, siblings and other family members.

 While this is a trying time for all of Kentucky’s education family, this isolation is amplified for the students from the Kentucky School for the Deaf (KSD) and the Kentucky School for the Blind (KSB) – residential schools operated by the Kentucky Department of Education.

 “Our students are in a unique situation,” said KSD Guidance Counselor Stuart Harper.
 “Being Deaf or Hard of Hearing often means a very limited group of people to communicate with.”

 When the students of KSD and KSB are on campus, there are little to no communication barriers.
 When they head home, that’s not always the case.

 “Now that students are basically quarantined at home, they see only family members all day long,” said Harper.
 “Some families can communicate great in ASL (American Sign Language), while other families may be quite limited in their ASL ability.”

 All 172 Kentucky school districts, 53 area technology centers, KSB and KSD ceased in-person classes and began instituting KDE’s Non-Traditional Instruction Program (NTI) in response to a March 16 recommendation made by Gov. Andy Beshear.